VaLeXaR/wp-multilang/readme.txt

 == Frequently Asked Questions ==

-= I saved post and translation for language by default is disappeared. =

-For saving post which do not translated never before, you need save post on default language.
-And only then on different language.

 = I add new translation, but it rewrite another translation on different language. =

 If you have opened several browser tabs for editing this post in different languages, translation will be saved for the language that you opened last.